NeurJSCC Enabled Semantic Communications: Paradigms, Applications, and Potentials: Abstract

 \section{Abstract}

 Recent advances in deep learning have led to increased interest in solving high-efficiency end-to-end transmission problems using methods that employ the nonlinear property of neural networks.
-These methods, we call \emph{semantic coding}, extract semantic features of the source signal across space and time, and design source-channel coding methods to transmit these features over wireless channels.
+These techniques, we call \emph{neural joint source-channel coding (NeurJSCC)}, extract latent semantic features of the source signal across space and time, and design corresponding variable-length NeurJSCC approaches to transmit latent features over wireless communication channels.
 Rapid progress has led to numerous research papers, but a consolidation of the discovered knowledge has not yet emerged.
-In this article, we gather ideas to categorize the expansive aspects on semantic coding as two paradigms, i.e., \emph{explicit} and \emph{implicit} semantic coding.
-We first focus on those two paradigms of semantic coding by identifying their common and different components in building semantic communication systems.
-We then focus on the applications of semantic coding to different transmission tasks.
-Our article highlights the improved quality, flexibility, and capability brought by semantic coded transmission.
-Finally, we point out future directions.
+In this article, we gather diverse ideas to categorize the expansive aspects on NeurJSCC as two paradigms, i.e., \emph{explicit} and \emph{implicit} NeurJSCC.
+We first focus on those two paradigms of NeurJSCC by identifying their common and different components in building end-to-end communication systems.
+We then focus on typical applications of NeurJSCC to various communication tasks.
+Our article highlights the improved quality, flexibility, and capability brought by NeurJSCC, and we also point out future directions.